 The pride of the national association is its FIFA-funded headquarters plus a national football academy with two playing pitches; an international standard playing pitch and a training pitch, which were completed and opened in 2004.

 Due to developments in recent years CIFA’s ‘Home of Football’ now includes an all-purpose complex for players, officials, media and spectators as well as international-standard playing facilities and administration offices.

 President Lee Harmon has managed the project and is committed to helping young Cook Islanders achieve their full potential at national and international levels at this ‘Field of Dreams’.

-In May 2013 OFC President David Chung travelled to Aitutaki for the inauguration of the Aitutaki FA Headquarters and Education Centre.
-The FIFA Goal Project provides a focal point for education coaches, referees, players and administrators and becomes the first office facility for any sporting code on the island.
+The Aitutaki FA Headquarters and Education Centre was opened in May 2013.
+The FIFA Goal Project provides a focal point for education coaches, referees, players and administrators and became the first office facility for any sporting code on the island.